Karen J. Rooney, Ph.D.

 Selection

-Selective attention is the ability to
+Selective attention is the ability to choose the appropriate

-a textbook, the terms are put in bold print to help the selection
+the terms are put in bold print to help the selection

 of these pieces of information for processing rather than